-- 9.7.3 National Electronic Fund Management System (Ne-FMS): With a view to further streamlining the fund flow system and to enable the States to deliver entitlements in line with the objectives of the Act, without leading to parking of funds, Ne-FMS has been introduced in 24 States and 1 UT.
+9.7.3 National Electronic Fund Management System (Ne-FMS): With a view to further streamlining the fund flow system and to enable the States to deliver entitlements in line with the objectives of the Act, without leading to parking of funds, Ne-FMS has been introduced in 27 States and 3 UT.
 It will be up scaled in phases.
-The significant features of the Ne-FMS are as follows: - a.
-Wage Component: The wage component of Mahatma Gandhi NREGA, which is entirely the responsibility of the Central Government, will be operated as a central sector scheme. - b.
-Funds under this component will be released - c.
-Funds under this component will be released, following the Direct Benefit Transfer (DBT) protocol.
-It will move notionally through the State Employment Guarantee Fund (SEGF) window to the worker accounts, based on FTOs generated by States' implementing agencies in accordance with the procedures to be prescribed by the Ministry. - d.
+The significant features of the Ne-FMS are as follows:

+- a.
+Wage Component: The wage component of Mahatma Gandhi NREGS, which is entirely the responsibility of the Central Government, will be operated as a central sector scheme. - b.
+Funds under this component will be released, following the Direct Benefit Transfer (DBT) protocol (i.e. "Notionally" travel through SEGF-Ne-FMS account to the worker accounts, based on FTOs generated by States' implementing agencies in accordance with the procedures to be prescribed by the Ministry. - c.
 Material and administrative components: This will continue to be operated as a centrally sponsored scheme, to be released to the State Consolidated Fund. - 9.8 Delay Compensation: According to Section 3(3) of Mahatma Gandhi NREGA Act, 2005 workers are entitled to being paid on a weekly basis and in any case within a fortnight of the date of closure of the muster roll.
-In case the payment of wages is not made within fifteen days from the date of closure of muster roll, the wage seeker, as per Para 29 of Schedule II of the Mahatma Gandhi National Rural Employment Guarantee Act is entitled to payment of compensation at the rate of 0.05% of the unpaid wages per day of delay beyond the sixteenth day of closure of muster roll. - 9.8.1 NREGASoft has a provision to calculate the total compensation payable, after due verification, based on the date of closure of Muster Roll (MR) and the date of generation of the pay order (Fund Transfer Order) for paying wages taking into account: a.
+In case the payment of wages is not made within fifteen days from the date of closure of muster roll, the wage seeker, as per Para 29 of Schedule II of the Mahatma Gandhi National Rural Employment Guarantee Act is entitled to payment of compensation at the rate of 0.05% of the unpaid wages per day of delay beyond the sixteenth day of closure of muster roll.

+9.8.1 NREGASoft has a provision to calculate the total compensation payable, after due verification, based on the date of closure of Muster Roll (MR) and the date of generation of the pay order (Fund Transfer Order) for paying wages taking into account: a.
 Date of uploading of FTO for payment of wages in the account of wage seeker b.
 Date of closure of muster roll c.
 The duration of such delay d.
 Total wage payable e.
-Rate of compensation (0.05% per day). - 9.8.2 The compensation is to be paid after due verification.
+Rate of compensation (0.05% per day).

+9.8.2 The compensation is to be paid after due verification.
 Every Programme Officer shall, within 15 days from the date that the delay compensation becomes due, decide whether the compensation that has been calculated by the NREGASoft is payable or not.
 The compensation shall be met from the State Employment Guarantee Fund (SEGF) upfront.
 This can be recovered from the functionaries/ agencies responsible for the delay.